takbirgazi/flight-management-system/README.md

 1. **User Authentication**: Secure registration and login system.
 2. **Flight Management**:
-   - Add, edit, delete, and view flights.
+   - Add and view flights.
    - Search by flight number or airline.
    - Filter flights by origin and destination.
 3. **Responsive Design**: Optimized for both desktop and mobile devices.